QuaCCAToo modules

 file_pathstr

-path to the file containing the experimental data
+Path to the file containing the experimental data

 variable_columnint

-column index of the variable
+Column index of the variable

 results_columnsint or list of int

-column index of the results
+Column index of the results

 variable_namestr

-name of the variable
+Name of the variable

 result_namestr

-name of the results
+Name of the results

 plotbool

-if True, plot the experimental data
+Boolean indicating whether to plot the experimental data or not

 figsizetuple

-size of the figure for the plot
+Size of the figure for the plot

 figtitlestr

-title of the figure for the plot
+Title of the figure for the plot

 **loadtxt_kwargsdict

-additional arguments for the np.loadtxt function
+Additional arguments for the np.loadtxt function

 Methods